TeamLegitBots/Ultimategoalprograms/README.md

 The Autnomous folder has all our autonomous code over the season.
 This is pre-programmed code where the robot does tasks by itself
 ### Teleop
 The Teleop folder has all our dedicated teleop code over the season.
 This is code dedicated for driving the robot
+### Odometry and Roadrunner
+These two folders have the necessary constants and methods needed for autonomous
+### Gradle
+Gradle changes needed for code to work on android studios